Improving governance outcomes through AI documentation: Bridging theory and practice: Introduction

 Yet the importance of documentation extends beyond external accountability.\footnote{Though the concepts of documentation and transparency are often blurred, complete documentation about an AI system does not guarantee that information will be made available to interested stakeholders, nor do transparency artifacts always reflect the full or most relevant details of an AI system even though such details may have been captured in internal documents.
-We distinguish between the concepts in this report in order to provide greater clarity about the presumptive goals of documentation and an exploration of what practices may more likely support those objectives} Internally, documentation serves as a critical tool for managing AI systems throughout their lifecycle for a wide range of stakeholders.
+We distinguish between the concepts in this report in order to provide greater clarity about the presumptive goals of documentation and an exploration of what practices may more likely support those objectives.} Internally, documentation serves as a critical tool for managing AI systems throughout their lifecycle for a wide range of stakeholders.
 For example, documentation could help downstream technical practitioners understand the strengths, limitations, and risks of training a model on a given dataset.
 It might also help compliance and governance teams assess a potential system use case's compliance with company policies or legal requirements.
 Or the process of producing documentation might lead practitioners to make different decisions about how to sufficiently mitigate potential harms.
-As such, documentation is a foundational building block of effective AI governance.
+Robust documentation can improve the efficiency and quality of other important AI governance practices and processes, such as internal and third-party auditing, harm identification, risk triaging, and compliance functions, and can help practitioners better implement risk management practices, such as system evaluation and risk mitigation approaches.
+In this way, documentation serves as a foundational building block of a multifaceted AI governance approach, both providing important inputs to other governance processes and creating a scaffold on which additional governance practices can build over time.

 Despite its clear benefits, creating effective documentation is a complex task.
 No single form of documentation can meet the diverse needs of all stakeholder groups equally.
 For example, while detailed technical reports like those for Llama-2\cite{touvron2023llama2} and GPT-4\cite{openai2023gpt4v}, which can exceed 50 pages and contain dense technical language, are valuable for AI researchers, they may not be accessible to non-technical stakeholders.
 Similarly, documentation intended to satisfy compliance requirements might fall short in providing practical guidance for those deploying AI systems.